 - Ask them what they think they still need to fix or update in their home prior to putting it up for sale and offer to put them in contact with your preferred vendors to help them with the work.

 - Offer to inspect the home to help sellers determine where to spend money on improvements and where not to.

 - Provide regular neighborhood sales activity updates of other homes in the area that come up for sale, go pending under contract and sell and show them how this may impact the price or marketability of their home.

 Lead Follow Up Scripts

-Use the following real estate agent scripts to conduct regular lead follow up phone calls to offer prospective clients customer service in advance of buying or selling a home.
+Use the following real estate agent scripts that we use with our real estate coaching clients to conduct regular lead follow up phone calls to offer prospective clients customer service in advance of buying or selling a home.

 1. GENERAL LEAD FOLLOW UP SCRIPT